-- 9.1 If the application discloses one or more nucleotide and/or amino acid sequences, a sequence listing in electronic form complying with the applicable WIPO standard and the Administrative Instructions under the PCT is normally available to the EPO as designated/elected Office if such sequence listing was contained in the international application in accordance with Rule 5.2(a) PCT, furnished to the EPO as International Authority under Rule 13ter.1(a) PCT, or otherwise made available to it, e.g. by WIPO. - 9.2 If the application discloses one or more nucleotide and/or amino acid sequences and a sequence listing in electronic form complying with.
-WIPO Standard ST.25 or ST.26, depending on the international date of filing, is not available to the EPO as designated/elected Office, a standardised electronic sequence listing must be filed on entry into the European phase.
+- 9.1 If the application discloses one or more nucleotide and/or amino acid sequences, a sequence listing in electronic form complying with the applicable WIPO standard and the Administrative Instructions under the PCT is normally available to the EPO as designated/elected Office if such sequence listing was contained in the international application in accordance with Rule 5.2(a) PCT, furnished to the EPO as International Authority under Rule 13ter.1(a) PCT, or otherwise made available to it, e.g. by WIPO. - If the application discloses one or more nucleotide 9.2 and/or amino acid sequences and a sequence listing in electronic form complying with the Administrative Instructions under the PCT. i.e. WIPO Standard ST.25 or ST.26, depending on the international date of filing, is not available to the EPO as designated/elected Office, a standardised electronic sequence listing must be filed on entry into the European phase.
 Otherwise, the EPO will invite the applicant to file the sequence listing (Rule 163(3) EPC).
 In this case, a late furnishing fee is payable.
 For further information, see Rules 163(3) and 30(3) EPC, as well as the decision of the President of the EPO and the notice from the EPO dated 9 December 2021 concerning the filing of sequence listings (OJ EPO 2021, A96 and A97).

 If the standardised sequence listing is submitted on entry into the European phase, the applicant must declare that the subsequently filed sequence listing does not include matter which goes beyond the content of the application as originally filed.
-The declaration can be made by selecting the relevant checkbox in section 9.2.
+The declaration can be made by crossing the relevant box in section 9.2.